joshricketts/joshricketts/README.md

-- 👋 Hi, I’m @joshricketts
-- 👀 I’m interested in Mac Adminstration, Bash Scripting, Python, APIs
+- I’m interested in Mac Adminstration, Bash Scripting, Python, APIs, and cloud integration
-- 🌱 I’m currently learning Bash scripting and Python
+- I’m currently learning Bash scripting and Python
-- 💞️ I’m looking to collaborate on Mac Administration
+- I’m looking to collaborate on Mac Administration
-- 📫 How to reach me joshua.f.ricketts@gmail.com
+- You can reach me at contact@joshricketts.com

 <!---
 joshricketts/joshricketts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.